The library's resources can be accessed at https://leeuniversity.libguides.com/homepage

 Please note that you will use your PTS username and password to access the library's databases; the same information you use to access Populi.
 Please contact the library should you have any questions or difficulties logging in.

-The ATLA Religion database is the premiere religion database offered through Squires Library and offers several valuable tools that will enhance your research process.
-See the list below to view each tool individually or scroll through the list of instructions to view all.
+The ATLA Religion database is the premiere religion database offered through Squires Library and offers a Scripture Search Tool that will enhance your research process.
+Learn more in the short video tutorial below.

 The Consortium of Pentecostal Archives database will provide you with digital access to global Pentecostal resources, including archived copies of the Church of God Evangel and of the Church of God General Assembly Minutes.
 Watch the short instructional video below to learn more about searching this collection.